Embrace The Benefits of Aromatherapy For Your Animal

-Animals have a natural ability to self-medicate and in the wild would find the most appropriate aromatic substance to improve its wellbeing.
-Have you noticed when you watch your horse in the field or dog out on a walk, how they can take great care in choosing the right piece of grass to eat?
+Animals have a natural ability to self-medicate.
+In the wild, animals will often select an aromatic substance for their wellbeing.
+Have you noticed when you watch your horse in the field or dog out on a walk.
+How they take great care in choosing the right piece of grass or hedge to eat?
 Or how they sometimes lick the dirt, or chew on different hedgerow plants?
-This is them self-selecting their preferred aroma.
+This is them self-selecting their preferred plant.

-It's vitally important to remember though that you should not need to put the aroma under the animals nose, instead let them come to you.
-The principles of animal aromatics are that the animal does self select - and not have anything forced upon them, because it's a non-invasive therapy.
+It's important to remember though that you should not need to put the plant under the animals nose.
+Instead let them come to you.
+The principles of animal aromatics are that the animal does self select.
+Meaning they've nothing forced upon them, because it's a non-invasive therapy.

-You may sometimes find the term "zoopharmacognosy" used in relation to essential oils for animal health.
-If animals have the opportunity and the need to, they will self-medicate through foraging plants and their essential oils - Zoopharmacognosy is this process. ('zoo' meaning 'animal', 'pharmaco' meaning 'remedy' and 'gnosy' means 'knowing').
+You may sometimes find the term "Applied Zoopharmacognosy" used in relation to animal health.
+If animals have the opportunity and the need to, they'll self-medicate.
+This is through them foraging plants, clays, and algae.
+With nature being their medicinal larder.
+Zoopharmacognosy is this process. ('zoo' meaning 'animal', 'pharmaco' meaning 'drug' and 'gnosy' means 'knowing').

-Essential oils are concentrated, volatile extracts from the fruits, roots, seeds, gums and herbs of aromatic plants and trees.
-They possess properties that can help to restore balance and promote physical, psychological and spiritual wellbeing.
+Essential oils are concentrated, volatile extracts.
+From the fruits, roots, seeds, gums and herbs of aromatic plants and trees.
+They've properties that can help to restore balance.
+Also promoting physical, psychological and spiritual wellbeing.

 As explained earlier, they can be used for general wellbeing.
 However, there are also many specific ailments that can be assisted.